Pydimarri Venkata Subba Rao: Composer of the National Pledge

 Subba Rao composed the National Pledge in Telugu in 1962 while he was serving as the District Treasury Officer of Vishakhapatnam District of Andhra Pradesh.
 He was a close associate of the nationalist leader Tenneti Viswanadham, who forwarded the pledge to the then Education Minister of Andhra Pradesh, P.V.G.
-Raju who was also known as the Raja Saheb of Vizianagaram.
+Raju who was also known as the Raja Garu of Vizianagaram.
 Raju directed all the schools in the district to have the students take the pledge and it was subsequently taken up at the national level.
 The Advisory Committee of the Department of Education, Government of India at its meeting in Bangalore in 1964 decided to introduce the pledge in all schools nationally from 26 January 1965.
 The Government of India had it translated into seven languages and directed that it be taken in schools every day.

 Curiously, Subba Rao himself remained unaware of the status of this pledge as the National Pledge.
 It was only when, after his retirement, he happened to hear his granddaughter read the pledge from a textbook that he and his family realised this.
 The records with the Union Human Resources Development Ministry also record him as the author of the Pledge although his family's letters to the central and state governments remained unanswered until his death in 1988.